PuravG/EMNIST-Classifier/README.md

 1. Create the model in jupyter notebooks and make the accuracy like 95+
 2. Learn GitHub and get good at it.

-**I am on step number 2 right now.** So if this sentence that I am typing shows up on github with my commit then I think I am done with this step.

 3. Save the model and make it accessible in GitHub so that I can just use that model to do the predict.

+**I am on step number 3 right now.** *I need to create the notebook for my model and add in my comments and explanations, then I will upload to github.*

 4. Create a free website, probably hosted by GitHub
 5. Learn html and css and use that to create the website and make it look good.
 6. Learn TensorFlow.js